Longin89/gulpPack/README.md

 Peace <3

 # GulpPack by EvanLongin version 1.5!
-##### Update to version 1.5: Updated Gulp to version 5, added the stylelint package with ready-made rules, added the _media.scss file for media queries, added the csso-optimizer.
+##### Update to version 1.5.1: Rollback to gulp 4.0.2 due to instability of some packages, added gulp-clean-css package for better styles optimization

 ## Table of contents
 1. [Folder structure](#folder-structure)